hslatman/awesome-threat-intelligence/README.md

             <a href="https://test.taxiistand.com/" target="_blank">TAXII Test Server</a>
         </td>
         <td>
-            Allows you to test your TAXII environment by connecting to the provided services and performing the different functions as writtten in the TAXII specifications.
+            Allows you to test your TAXII environment by connecting to the provided services and performing the different functions as written in the TAXII specifications.
         </td>
     </tr>
     <tr>